- Meeting/Group Planners

 As the state capital, Salem is steeped in history – from the Capitol building itself to stately homes with storied pasts.
-Three historic properties – Bush House Museum, Historic Deepwood Estate and Willamette Heritage Center at The Mill – are located within easy walking distance of one another.
+Three historic properties – Bush House Museum, Historic Deepwood Estate and Willamette Heritage Center – are located within easy walking distance of one another.

 At the Bush House Museum, an elegant 1878 Italianate mansion built by pioneer businessman Asahel Bush II is set in a 100-acre park, step inside and step back in time with a guided tour of the museum’s exhibits of textiles, photos and historic artifacts.

 The nearby Historic Deepwood Estate, designed by noted Northwest architect W.C.
 Knighton and built during the 1890s by Dr. Luke Port, is a gabled Queen Anne with enchanting gardens designed by the Northwest’s first female landscape architecture firm, Lord & Schryver.

 Willamette Heritage Center illuminates the lives of early settlers and local industry.
 The 1889 Thomas Kay Woolen Mill is the best preserved Victorian-era factory in the American West, with period equipment and detailed exhibits, including a woolen dye shop, machine shop and original water turbine.
 The grounds also boast four pioneer-era buildings; three relate to the early Methodist Mission established in Salem by Jason Lee.
 All feature period furnishings and exhibits exploring the lives of early settlers.

 A trip to Salem wouldn’t be complete without a visit to the Oregon State Capitol.
 During the summer months, take a tower tour to the observation deck at the base of the dome’s crowning Golden Pioneer statue.
 Or enjoy a self-guided tour of the state art collection, which was recently reinstalled within the capitol and features more than 150 of Oregon’s well-regarded artists.